-Do that by going back to the flow view, selecting the dssddecleanedworkphone dataset, and click on the Prepare icon on the right side menu.
-Name this final, cleaned dataset, account_data.
+Do that by going back to the flow view, selecting the cleaned work phone dataset and click on the Prepare icon on the right side menu.
+Name this final, cleaned dataset account_data.

 Once you're on the Script page, scroll over so you can see the account created on field.
 Click on the column header, and from the drop down, click Parse date... in the Script section.
-This will cause DSS to automatically determine the date formats.
+This will cause Dataiku to automatically determine the date formats:

 And we're done!

 Phew!
 It took me longer to write this post than to perform the work.
-That's because Data Science Studio makes it easy to create data pipelines, especially for preparing data.
+That's because Dataiku makes it easy to create data pipelines, especially for preparing data.

 There's also a lot of cool visualization stuff you could do as well.